chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

     ```
     az--version
     ```
-After completing the above steps, you may proceed with the following.
+After completing the above steps, you may proceed.
 </details>

 2. Inside your terraform folder, you must create a `main.tf` file.
 This is a file used to idenitfy the provider to be implemented as well as the copute resource configuration details of the instance we would like to launch.